-Or perhaps we carefully watch from the periphery those closest in to the loss; our hands resting on our tender, beating hearts, empathizing, bowing, sending love, sending prayers that their grieving hearts might just keep breaking open even wider into the love that holds it all.
+When death comes close but not that close, we watch respectfully from the periphery those closest in to the loss.
+We let our hands rest upon our compassionate beating hearts—empathizing, bowing, sending love, sending prayers.
+We pray only that their tender, grieving hearts might just keep breaking open even wider into the love that holds it all.

-We look down at our own slowly aging hands, our own bodies, breathing, full of blessed life for now.
-We pull our beloved children in close to us, and breathe their scent deeply in.
-We behold our lovers, our parents, our furry creatures, our dear friends, and even those we don’t know, and see them through fresh eyes, taking in their light, their warmth, their utterly unique beauty.
+We look down at our own slowly aging hands, our own ever-changing bodies, still breathing, full of life for now.
+We pull our beloved children in close to us and breathe their scent deeply in, making a memory through active cherishing.
+We behold our lovers, our parents, our furry creatures, our dearest friends, and even those we do not know, and we see them through fresh eyes, taking in their light, their warmth, their utterly unique beauty.

-With Death Medicine close we remember to notice what it feels like as the soles of our feet touch the earth, and as the sun kindly lifts our face to kiss us, we notice the sweet smell of flowers on the wind.
-We revel at sunsets and starshine.
-We wonder at the mysterious animating force filling these bodies, infusing these senses, only for a time.
+With Death Medicine comes an awake and refined sense of presence in life.
+We remember to notice what it feels like as the soles of our feet touch the earth.
+As the sun kindly lifts our face to kiss us, we notice the sweet smell of flowers on the wind.
+When we’re dancing, we notice how much gravity loves us to lean in and taste it.
+We delight in each sunset, crescent moon, and starshine.
+We notice the hummingbird, resting for just a heartbeat, on the tiniest thread of branch.
+We wonder at the mysterious animating force that enlivens these bodies, arousing these senses, only for a time.

-We notice that we are alive, and we are surrounded, literally surrounded and graced: by the living and the dying and the dead.
-Led by the light of our ancestors and the dreams of our unborn great-grandchildren.
+When death comes in close, we notice that WE ARE ALIVE, and that we are literally surrounded by all of it: by the living and the dying and the dead.
+We cannot help but feel the sacred continuum in which we are a tiny yet essential link.
+We feel the poignancy of being led simultaneously by the light of our ancestors and the dreams of our unborn great-grandchildren.

-And we notice that we truly love to live, to take our humble place in the great circle of life, and we confess quietly to our own hearts how vulnerable we feel in this love and this aliveness.
+When death comes in close, we notice that we truly love to live; to take our humble place in the great circle of life.
+And we confess quietly to our own hearts how vulnerable we feel in this love and this aliveness.

 We pray for right relationship with all of life.
-We pray for clarity, humility, maturity, discipline, discernment, dignity and integrity.
-We pray for wisdom, empathy, truth, kindness and compassion.
+We pray for clarity, humility, maturity, patience, discipline, dignity, and integrity.
+We pray for wisdom, empathy, truth, kindness, and compassion.

 And then we bow to one another and to ourselves.
-We bow to this Death Medicine that never fails to shake our hearts awake to Life.
-We stand at the threshold of inevitable death, and we say to Life: “I give in.
-I surrender.
-Yes.”
+We bow to this Death Medicine that never fails to shake our hearts wider open to life.
+We stand at the threshold of inevitable death, and we say to life: “Thank you, thank you, thank you.”